COG-UK/docs/upload-instructions.md

 If you are only providing metadata you can leave the SSH Public Key box empty.

+Provide an email address that matches the domain one would expect to see for your organisation.
+We will ignore requests from personal email accounts (e.g. hotmail).

 If you need access to CLIMB for uploading sequence data or performing analysis you will need to provide an SSH key.
 The system only accepts `ed25519` keys.
 You can generate one from the command line with the following command: